First Time User? Sign Up Now

 Imaging tests may include the following:

-Prognostic factors for extracranial GCTs depend on many circumstances and include the following (obtained from historical national GCT trials):[56,62,63,64]
+Prognostic factors for extracranial GCTs depend on many patient and tumor characteristics and include the following (obtained from historical national GCT trials):[58,62,63,64]

 Figure 3.
 Predicted fraction of pediatric germ cell tumors cured by site, age, and stage using parameter estimates from cure model.
 Reprinted with permission. © 2015 American Society of Clinical Oncology.
 All rights reserved.
 Frazier AL, Hale JP, Rodriguez-Galindo C, et al: Revised risk classification for pediatric extracranial germ cell tumors based on 25 years of clinical trial data from the United Kingdom and United States.
 J Clin Oncol, Vol. 33 (Issue 2), 2015: 195-201.